engmeng/data_engineering/README.md

 # Task
 To build a working data engineering pipeline based on Dagster, DBT, lakefs and containerize and deploy using AKS.
 We will use the ADLSG2 as the database.

+# Structure
+Since the project can get very complicated, we will be grouping all the assets under the assets folder, so stuff like trips and metrics can be kept seperate.
+This helps to make things more readable and modular.
+In addition, for the constants, we will be using the constants.py file.
+This helps in centralizing the information and prevents us from having to hardcode the paths and variables within the code itself.

+We will have 2 flows, one to load into the local pipeline and the other to push into the Azure Datalake Gen2 storage.
+This is important as we want to be able to load data into both the local and cloud storage.
+Within the cloud storage, we will be implementing LakeFS to perform the version control of the data.
+In addition to the LakeFS, we can also implement a delta lake structure to take advantage of how the data is being stored and for us to perform historical rollbacks.